 Gemini-Huntley Robotics Research Laboratory

-In 2018, the University of Minnesota received a generous donation of $10 million dollars and an additional $2 million dollars from the state to create the brand new Gemini-Huntley Robotics Research Laboratory.
-Occupying Shepherd's first two floors, the space utilizes over 25,000 square feet and includes several research labs for faculty and their students, reservable conference rooms, a two-story drone lab, additional enclosed work spaces, and general study spaces.
+In 2018, the University of Minnesota received a generous donation of 10 million dollars and an additional 2 million dollars from the state to create the brand-new Gemini-Huntley Robotics Research Laboratory.
+The space occupies Shepherd's first two floors and over 25,000 square feet.
+It includes several research labs for faculty and their students, reservable conference rooms, a two-story drone lab, additional enclosed workspaces, and available study spaces.
 The Gemini-Huntley Robotics Research Laboratory includes the following:

 - Distributed Robotics Lab (Shepherd Labs 246, 256, 270)

 - Main Research Areas: robotics, distributed robotics, sensors for transportation applications, computer vision, control systems, sensor networks, computer engineering, computer-integrated manufacturing

 - Learn more about Nikolaos Papanikolopoulos on his faculty website.

 - Gini Next Generation Robot Lab (Shepherd Labs 160)

 - Main Research Areas: robotics, distributed robotics, artificial intelligence, machine learning

 - Learn more about Maria Gini on her faculty website and University of Minnesota faculty profile, or see her and her team's research on the MnRI Research Highlights page.

 - Interactive Robotics and Vision (IRV) Laboratory (Shepherd Labs 150)